markstringer-dti/markstringer-dti.github.io/dti.md

 So inspection isn't just a visual thing.
 It's paying attention with all the senses.
 Talking about slowing down and speeding up brings us to the third pillar of empirical process - adaptation.
 What we're doing when we slow down, is adapting.
 That's also what we're doing when we speed up because we see the road is clear.
 It's also what we do when we swerve to avoid something, or put the fog lights on.
 Adaptation is when we change what we're doing because of what we see, hear and feel.

-We couldn't do this without transparency - if the windscreen were covered in mud, we would see the obstacle that we needed to avoid.
+We couldn't do this without transparency - if the windscreen were covered in mud, we would not see the obstacles that we needed to avoid.
 We couldn't do it without inspection - if we didn't look up from our texting and see the obstacle we wouldn't feel the need to swerve.
 And finally we wouldn't be swerving if it weren't for adaptation.
-Because that's what adaptation is, it's swerving, or slowing down, or even stopping, to avoid the things that you can see due to inspection.
-That's possible because of transparency.
+Because that's what adaptation is.
+Adaptation is swerving,slowing down, even stopping, even speeding up, to avoid the things that you can see due to inspection.
+This is only possible because of transparency.
 And that's all we're talking about when we're talking about empirical process.

 At this point, I might mention that I've crashed two cars, OK three.
 I'm far from an expert on driving.
 But I am an expert on what this principle of empirical process means for software development teams.
 What does transparency mean for software development teams.
 Well, there are at least three meetings where there's opportunity for transparency.